Physically motivated modeling of LyC escape fraction during reionization: Results

 \subsection{Redshift evolution}

-In fig.~\ref{fig:evolution with z} we examine how the dependence of $f_\mathrm{esc}$ on SFR and disk scale height discussed in the previous section evolves with redshift.
+In fig.~\ref{fig:evolution with z} we examine how the dependence of $f_\mathrm{esc}$ on SFR and scale height discussed in the previous section evolves with redshift.
 In the top panel we observe that the highest values of $\langle f_\mathrm{esc} \rangle$ are found at higher values of SFR with increasing redshift, resembling the dependence on $M_\star$ depicted in fig.~\ref{fig:general histograms}.
 To understand this trend we note that at higher redshifts galaxies are more metal poor.
 This means that escape through the localized mode is facilitated, while escape through the extended mode is either unaffected or even hindered when the metallicity is not sufficient to facilitate the extended star formation required.
 As the \textit{ext}-mode is only found in galaxies with $M_\star \lesssim 10^7\mathrm{M}_\odot$, the lack of this escape mode at higher redshifts results in $\langle f_\mathrm{esc} \rangle$ peaking at higher stellar masses.

-This behavior is further supported by the lower plot, where the $\langle f_\mathrm{esc} \rangle$ for galaxies with small disk scale heights, i.e. corresponding to the \textit{ext}-mode, decreases with increasing redshift within the range of $10^{20.5}$cm$<H<10^{21}$cm.
-Conversely, for galaxies with large disk scale heights exhibiting localized LyC escape, $\langle f_\mathrm{esc} \rangle$ shows an opposite trend, particularly evident in the range of $10^{21.1}$cm$<H<10^{21.3}$cm.
+This behaviour is further supported by the lower plot, where the $\langle f_\mathrm{esc} \rangle$ for galaxies with small scale heights, i.e. corresponding to the \textit{ext}-mode, decreases with increasing redshift within the range of $10^{20.5}$cm$<H<10^{21}$cm.
+Conversely, for galaxies with large scale heights exhibiting localized LyC escape, $\langle f_\mathrm{esc} \rangle$ shows an opposite trend, particularly evident in the range of $10^{21.1}$cm$<H<10^{21.3}$cm.

 As a result, as seen in fig.~\ref{fig:line plots}, the LyC escape fraction averaged over all galaxies decreases with increasing redshift due to less massive galaxies not leaking photons through the process of the \textit{ext}-mode.
 Even though leakage through the \textit{loc}-mode for massive galaxies is enhanced at high redshifts, their abundance in the early Universe is too low, to compensate for the decrease in the \textit{ext}-mode leakage.